SusanneJandl/bachelors_thesis/chapters/1-intro.typ

 Many AI driven systems use online platforms that provide the necessary computational resources accessible in form of an API.
 However, in scenarios where no internet connection is available, or where data privacy is a concern, the AI driven system has to be able to run locally on the device.

-The challenge of running AI applications locally lies in the available hardware.
+Depending on the hardware it can be challenging to run AI applications locally.
 Large Language Models (LLMs) require significant resources, and their effectiveness is often tied to the availability of high-performance computing resources.
 However, some practical use cases demand AI solutions that function reliably on consumer-grade hardware with minimal resources.

 The idea for this thesis was born, when the author was tasked with developing a chatbot that should run locally on a Windows PC without an internet connection and only 8 GB of RAM.
 The chatbot must support English and German.
 It's task is to provide information that comes from a user manual.
-This means that there is no huge amount of data that the chatbot has to process, but it still needs to be able to understand and answer questions in both languages.
+This means that there is no huge amount of data the chatbot has to process, but it still needs to be able to understand and answer questions in both languages.
-The information should be replaceable to easily update information, or use it for other topics.
+The data should be replaceable for updating information, or for using the chatbot for other topics.

 To reach this goal, different approaches were implemented.
 All of them use Retrieval Augmented Generation (RAG) to retrieve information from a local vector store.